a PLACE in which to RETREAT.

 the FIELD KITCHEN.

-In the field kitchen you will find an 8L Kilner glass water dispenser with pure spring water suitable for cooking and drinking.
-With no running water at the huts, there's a tap in the mill yard (again pure spring water) if you need to refill.
+You will find an 8L Kilner glass water dispenser with pure spring water suitable for cooking and drinking.
+With no running water at the huts, there's a tap in the mill yard (spring water) for refills.